deatrich/linux-home-server/web-server.md

 [apache]: https://ubuntu.com/server/docs/web-servers-apache
 [nginx]: https://en.wikipedia.org/wiki/Nginx

-## Generating a Self-Signed Certificate and Enabling https
+## Generating a self-signed certificate and enabling HTTPS

 Before we enable listening on port 443 we will generate a self-signed SSL certificate.
 I have a script named [*addcert.sh*][addcert.sh]